Heapy/awesome-kotlin/README.md

 * [google/iosched](https://github.com/google/iosched) - The Google I/O Android App
 * [alibaba/p3c](https://github.com/alibaba/p3c) - Alibaba Java Coding Guidelines pmd implements and IDE plugin
 * [shadowsocks/shadowsocks-android](https://github.com/shadowsocks/shadowsocks-android) - A shadowsocks client for Android
+* [android/architecture-samples](https://github.com/android/architecture-samples) - A collection of samples to discuss and showcase different architectural tools and patterns for Android apps.
 * [square/okhttp](https://github.com/square/okhttp) - Square’s meticulous HTTP client for the JVM, Android, and GraalVM.

 ### <a name="github-trending-weekly"></a>Weekly <sup>[Back ⇈](#github-trending-weekly-subcategory)</sup>
 * [Fate-Grand-Automata/FGA](https://github.com/Fate-Grand-Automata/FGA) - Auto-battle app for F/GO Android
 * [seemoo-lab/AirGuard](https://github.com/seemoo-lab/AirGuard) - Protect yourself from being tracked 🌍 by AirTags 🏷 and Find My accessories 📍
-* [home-assistant/android](https://github.com/home-assistant/android) - :iphone: Home Assistant Companion for Android
 * [vector-im/element-android](https://github.com/vector-im/element-android) - A glossy Matrix collaboration client for Android.
 * [skydoves/Balloon](https://github.com/skydoves/Balloon) - :balloon: Modernized and sophisticated tooltips, fully customizable with an arrow and animations on Android.
-* [SagerNet/SagerNet](https://github.com/SagerNet/SagerNet) - The universal proxy toolchain for Android
-* [Kotlin/kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization) - Kotlin multiplatform / multi-format serialization
+* [yairm210/Unciv](https://github.com/yairm210/Unciv) - Open-source Android/Desktop remake of Civ V
+* [android/camera-samples](https://github.com/android/camera-samples) - Multiple samples showing the best practices in camera APIs on Android.
+* [android10/Android-CleanArchitecture-Kotlin](https://github.com/android10/Android-CleanArchitecture-Kotlin) - This is a movies sample app in Kotlin, which is part of a serie of blog posts I have written about architecting android application using different approaches.
 * [google/accompanist](https://github.com/google/accompanist) - A collection of extension libraries for Jetpack Compose
 * [chrisbanes/tivi](https://github.com/chrisbanes/tivi) - Tivi is a work-in-progress TV show tracking Android app, which connects to Trakt.tv.
 It is still in its early stages of development and currently only contains two pieces of UI.
 It is under heavy development.
 * [JetBrains/Exposed](https://github.com/JetBrains/Exposed) - Kotlin SQL Framework